khanhdang/homepage/_posts/2018-03-31-Reading_List_of_March.md

 tags: [documentation,new]
 ---

-**I think it would be fun to track some articles and books I read, so I make a list**
+**I think it would be fun to track some articles and books I read, so I make a list:**

+# Article

-1. The Inverse Power of Praise (2007)  [link](https://news.ycombinator.com/item?id=6999481)
+1. The Inverse Power of Praise (2007) [link](https://news.ycombinator.com/item?id=6999481).
 1. E.O.
-Wilson on the Upside of Introversion, the Limits of IQ, and Where Ideas Really Come From [link](https://medium.com/@mmeditations/e-o-wilson-on-the-upside-of-introversion-the-limits-of-iq-and-where-ideas-really-come-from-23cface0cd8b)
+Wilson on the Upside of Introversion, the Limits of IQ, and Where Ideas Really Come From [link](https://medium.com/@mmeditations/e-o-wilson-on-the-upside-of-introversion-the-limits-of-iq-and-where-ideas-really-come-from-23cface0cd8b).

+# Book

+1. The trail - Frank Kalfka
+1. Colorless Tsukuru Tazaki and His Years of Pilgrimage - Murakami